-The majority of the data have been collected from accidental or intentional exposure via ingestion or inhalation, and there are rich data regarding the dose-effect in humans (NICNAS, 2007; ASTDR, 2007).
-Exposure can cause encephalopathy (the signs of which include: hyperirritability, ataxia, convulsions, stupor and coma) in addition to gastrointestinal effects such as colic (the effects can be displayed as: abdominal pain, constipation, cramps, nausea, vomiting, anorexia and weight loss) (ASTDR, 2007; WHO, 1995).
-It was recorded that signs of acute toxicity were observed in adults with a PbB level ranging from 50 - 300 μ g/dL.
-However, that is challenged in a more recent study that only noted signs of encephalopathy in adults with PbB levels greater than 460 μ g/dL (NICNAS, 2007; ASTDR, 2007).
+The majority of the data has been collected from studies of accidental or intentional exposure via ingestion or inhalation, and there are rich data regarding the dose-effect of lead exposure in humans (NICNAS 2007; ASTDR 2007).
+Exposure can cause encephalopathy (the signs of which include: hyperirritability, ataxia, convulsions, stupor and coma) in addition to gastrointestinal effects such as colic (the effects can be displayed as: abdominal pain, constipation, cramps, nausea, vomiting, anorexia and weight loss) (ASTDR 2007; WHO 1995).
+It was recorded that signs of acute toxicity were observed in adults with a PbB level ranging from 50 - 300 μg/dL.
+However, that is challenged in a more recent study that only noted signs of encephalopathy in adults with PbB levels greater than 460 μg/dL (NICNAS 2007; ASTDR 2007).

-Colic is indicative of gastrointestinal impact and is typically displayed as an early sign of exposure to lead (NICNAS, 2007; ASTDR, 2007).
-Colic has been noted in individuals exposed to high levels of lead and can be evident as a result of occupational exposure where workers generally register PbB levels between $100 - 200 \,\mu\text{g/dL}$, although symptoms have been reported by workers with PbB levels between $40 - 60 \,\mu\text{g/dL}$.
+Colic is indicative of gastrointestinal impact and is typically reported as an early symptom of exposure to lead (NICNAS 2007; ASTDR 2007).
+Colic has been noted in individuals exposed to high levels of lead and can be evident as a result of occupational exposure where workers generally register PbB levels between $100 - 200 \,\mu\text{g/dL}$ , although symptoms have been reported by workers with PbB levels between $40 - 60 \,\mu\text{g/dL}$ .

-Exposure to lead has been reported to cause proximal renal tubular damage in the kidney (NICNAS, 2007).
+Exposure to lead has also been reported to cause proximal renal tubular damage in the kidney (NICNAS 2007).